wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 the server, we read another 4 KB of the image into a second buffer.
 We wait until the first buffer has been sent over to the server, and now we repeat, swapping the buffers (that is, we now send the data in the second buffer to the server, and load data from disk into the first buffer).
+For our 1MB image file, the file transfer would proceed with 250 disk reads, and 250 network sends.

+The picture
-The picture below shows an example timeline for sending a 1GB file stored on disk to the network using a 200MB buffer:
+below shows an example timeline for sending a 1GB file stored on disk to the network using a 200MB buffer: